 Evidence Base document (37) SD 6 Modern Suburban Houses by CHB Quennell provides photographs and descriptions of architectural details for the many houses in sub areas 1 and 2 of the Redington Frognal Conservation Area designed by Charles Henry Bourne Quennell.

-Relevant supporting evidence docuemnts are:
+Relevant supporting evidence documents are:

-- (38) Historic England Making Changes for Heritage Assets - (37) SD 6 Modern Suburban Houses by CHB Quennell - (58), (59) and (60) original streetscapes and boundaries.
+- (38) Historic England Making Changes for Heritage Assets - (37) SD 6 Modern Suburban Houses by CHB Quennell (58), (59) and (60) original streetscapes and boundaries. - (116) FR Heritage and Character of Finchley Road.